pommicket/camlet/README.md

 sudo apt install camlet
 ```

+Unfortunately this will probably only work on Debian stable because ffmpeg likes to break
+their libraries every few months by changing the .so version.

 If you are on a non-Debian-based Linux
 distribution, you will have to build from source (see instructions below).